Company overview

 Parkview Health focuses on retention from the moment a provider joins the organization.
 Onboarding is “more than coordinating scores of paperwork and sending them on their way,” says Angela Pulcini, director of provider services for Parkview Health.
 “It's staying in touch with our providers throughout their first year.
 They have a physician mentor assigned to them as well as a navigator who guides them through the pre-hire process and then stays with them throughout the first year.”

-4. Facilitate meetings between providers and senior leaders
+4. Facilitate meetings between physicians and senior leaders

 Senior leaders at Mercy meet directly with physicians to ask them what they need.
-“It starts with listening and being present,” says Barb Martin, director, ambulatory care recruitment.
+“It starts with listening and being present,” says Barb Martin, executive director, provider recruitment.
 “Our senior leadership team sets intentional time to sit down and listen to what providers have to say.
 This is critically important in understanding how we may best support them to improve engagement, satisfaction, and reduce burnout.”

-6. Help providers and their families build community connections
+5. Help physicians and their families build community connections

 “We work with our chamber of commerce, which has great programs to help people get integrated in their community.
 When family, partners, and spouses find opportunities within our community, their job is not the only thing keeping them here,” explains Jessie Pondell, manager of talent strategy for Prevea Health.